-Cork is a small and safe city and home to over 40,000 University students.
-Moreover, there is a long tradition of student services, rental properties and a warm welcome for overseas students.
+Cork is a small and safe city with a population of 190,000 people and home to over 40,000 students (University, Further Education, Language Students).There is a long tradition of student services, rental properties and a warm welcome for overseas students.

 In fact, Cork is recognized as and awarded one of the world’s safest cities.
 What is more, the safest in Europe!
 This means it is perfect for international students – a home away from home.